Encharted Cook

 ♡ Add the Eggs to the Boiling Potatoes.
 This was my mom's trick to cook hard boiled eggs for this potato salad.
 She added the eggs to the simmering potatoes and after 10 minutes removed them with a slotted spoon to cool in cold ice water.

-Some recipes are so simple and classic, they are a key to understanding how to cook food and build flavor.
-A real bonus to learning how to make this simple potato salad recipe is there are many ways to vary it just by adding or substituting ingredients.
+Some recipes are so simple and classic that they are a key to understanding how to cook food and build flavor.
+A real bonus to learning how to make this simple potato salad recipe is that there are many ways to vary it just by adding or substituting ingredients.

 I've got you covered for at least a dozen substitutions and variations, and there are even more that can be imagined.
-By learning this one old-fashioned classic salad recipe, you can create endless variations!
+By learning this one old-fashioned classic salad recipe, you can make it your own with endless variations.

-• Add Celery Seed.
-If you love the taste of celery in potato salad, celery seeds have the same flavor as celery and can add another punch of flavor.
-Consider adding them as an enhancer or using them as a substitute for fresh celery.
+• Celery Seed - If you love the taste of celery in potato salad, celery seeds have the same flavor.

 Close up view of potatoes dressed with potato salad dressing.